Bornesitol

-Bornesitol is an organic compound with the formula (CHOH)5(CHOCH3).
-Classified as a cyclitol (cyclic sugar alcohol), it is derivative of inositol.
-Chemically, it is a methyl ether of D-myo-inositol.
+Bornesitol is an organic compound with the formula C7H14O6.
+Classified as a cyclitol (cyclic sugar alcohol), it is a methyl ether of D-myo-inositol.

 It occurs in relative abundance in the leaves of Hancornia speciosa.

+Biosynthesis

+Both enantiomers of bornesitol are known and are biosynthesised from inositol.
+Inositol 1-methyltransferase catalyses the reaction:

+Inositol 3-methyltransferase catalyses the reaction to the mirror image molecule: